jacobvosmaer/midi-mangler/README.md

 that I look at it but it's there.

 Besides the MIDI I/O, there is a rotary encoder attached to the GPIO of the MCU and a switch connected to the MCU reset pin.
-There is a reset button on the Pro Micro itself but I wanted to be able to reprogram the device without opening it up all the time so I added the outside switch.

 ![Photo of the inside of the hardware](midi-mangler.jpeg)